deanbunn/ADGroup_Sync_PS/README.md

 ## AD Group Sync

-A PowerShell solution for syncing AD group membership with either text files with user IDs or payroll information put on AD accounts extended property.
+A PowerShell solution for syncing AD group membership with either text files with user IDs or payroll information listed on AD accounts extended properties.

 ### Required Setup